More Was Lost in The War – Translation

 The truth is it didn’t bother me.
 I had left New York in 2001, and I had always wanted to go back.
 Now I thought about my younger son who at the time was two years old.
 He would be a New Yorker, I thought, one of those people who measure their years by the size of the buildings rising around them.
 I imagined him spending hours at the window watching the cranes, the workers moving around amid so much chaos, and I thought it would really be a privilege for him to see this cement and iron jungle, and then be able to say, as an adult, that he remembered when none of it existed.
 That’s what it means to belong to a place in the end: carrying its history with you always, intuitively.
 I always wanted to be a New Yorker; at times not being one felt like a personal failure.
 I thought, “My son will be, without even thinking about it.”

 Now he’s seven years old and only has vague memories of living anywhere else, and he doesn’t even notice the details of the city that were so eye-catching to me when I arrived in 1995.

 And more than a few times I’ve found him at his window, basking in the sun and carefully watching the massive building project and its constant movement.
-In five years, four buildings are shot up from out of nowhere, now open to the public, and there are now three more in the works.
+In five years, four buildings have shot up from out of nowhere, now open to the public, and there are three more in the works.
 They don’t stop building.
 They never stop.
 That’s how New York is, I used to say with pride when we looked out the window in amazement at how the workers prepared for the day’s work in the rain or snow falling at full force.
-The cold doesn’t matter, I would tell him The furious wind rushing up from the river doesn’t matter.
-The sweltering heat of summer doesn’t either.
+The cold doesn’t matter, I would tell him.
+The furious wind rushing up from the river doesn’t matter.
+Neither does the sweltering heat of summer.
 They don’t stop.
 They never stop.